Homepage of the site 'What to do with your life?'

 What if we practiced direct democracy?

-Direct democracy (or participatory democracy, in the jargon of the early twenty-first century) is the literal application of the myth of the Enlightenment.
+Direct democracy (or participatory democracy in the jargon of the early 21st century) is the literal implementation of the Enlightenment myth.

-The Enlightenment myth is based on the following hypothesis: if citizens are educated, if they have a decent means of subsistence through non-subordinate work, and if they are allowed to discuss collective issues, then they will make appropriate decisions.
+The Enlightenment myth rests on the following hypothesis: if citizens are educated, provided with a decent livelihood through non-subordinated work, and allowed to debate collective issues, then they will make appropriate decisions.

 This does not work for two reasons: